krystian-zadros/catch-drops-of-the-rain/README.md

 # catch-drops-of-the-rain
-HTML Canvas based game.
 User must catch falling drops of the rain into his bucket avoiding falling bricks.

+The game was made in pure Javascript in 2015.